Filing for FAA Launch Authorization

 - Any additional safety procedures that will be followed.

 While items 5 and 6 are a good match for item 8 on the application the others match nothing.
 Include that information on a separate sheet(s).
-Here is the Sample Document
+Here is the sample Appendix

 Please note that a new 7711-2 form was issued in August 2008.
 Applications must be filed in triplicate, signed, and be accompanied by 7.5 series topographic quadrangle map(s) published by the USGS of the proposed operating areas.
 These need to be printed out and marked up with depictions of your flight line, launch control point, safety dispatch, and fire control equipment (fire extinguisher normally).
 We will show you how to make this map easy later in this document.